orjangj/cookbook/security/secure_boot.md

 3. Verified Boot
 4. OPTEE
 5. ...

+- Replay Protected Memory Block (RPMB)
+  - Bind specific eMMC part and the SoC component in the device together.
+    Prevents reuse of eMMC in another device with an OS that makes use of the RPMB.

 On a much broader scale, as outlined by "NIST SP 800-193.
 Platform Firmware Resiliency Guidelines" [5], cyber resiliency not only requires proper protection